thnhmai06/SlideGenerator.Framework/README.md

 Notes:

-- Template presentation is expected to contain one slide used as the template.
+- Template presentations must contain exactly one slide; the template index is fixed at 1.
+- When the template has more than one slide, `NotOnlyOneSlidePresentation` is thrown.
 - Use `GetAllPreviewImageShapes()` to discover image shape ids and previews.
 - Use `ImageReplacer.ReplaceImage(...)` for image placeholders.